zevweiss/enthrall/README.md

    somewhat incomplete; very large copy/paste operations (tens of megabytes) don't work, and may lead to a crash.

- - The network protocol is still unstable and may change in backwards-incompatible ways from one commit to the next.
-You should thus (at least for now) always run the same version of `enthrall` on all participating machines.
-At some point in the future the protocol should stabilize, but that point has not yet arrived.
+ - The network protocol does not currently perform any version negotiation, so while the protocol has been fairly stable for a while at this point, misbehavior is a possibility if different versions are running on different nodes.

 ### TODO/Planned Features

  - Configurable key-remapping

- - Daemonization

- - Scroll-wheel acceleration (perhaps mouse movement as well)

  - (Optionally) use libssh[2] instead of forking an `ssh` subprocess